-Bringing Them Back: Internal Communications Strategies to Keep Furloughed Workers Engaged
+Bringing Them Back: Internal Comms Strategies to Keep Furloughed Workers Engaged

-COVID-19’s impact on all industries has been extensive.
-The pandemic continues to wreak havoc on healthcare systems and the supply chain, impacting business of all sizes, across every industry.
+COVID-19’s impact on all industries was extensive.
+The pandemic wrecked havoc on healthcare systems and the supply chain, impacting business of all sizes, across every industry.
 During the height of the pandemic, nearly 25 percent of small businesses had to lay off or furlough workers.
 And 49% of mid-sized or large organizations considered layoffs and hiring freezes.
 But as organizations look to reopen, it’s key to think about how to bring workers back safely.
-These four internal communications strategies can be used to increase the likelihood of retaining employees:
+These four ways to engage furloughed workers can be used to increase the likelihood of retaining employees.

-- Be human when using technology.
-When reaching furloughed, remote, or deskless workers, you have to rely on technology to communicate.
+Tip 1: Be human when using technology.
+When trying to engage furloughed workers, you have to rely on technology to communicate.
 So, those messages that might be better shared face-to-face have to go digital.
 But we’ve seen time and time again these layoff announcements being done over digital channels that are so inhumane.
 It is possible to still deliver hard news on these channels, it just requires some planning.

-And now, with the Great Resignation—or the Great Reshuffle—these internal communications strategies can also help you attract and retain talent.
+And now, with the Great Resignation—or the Great Reshuffle—these internal comms strategies can also help you attract and retain talent.